HrisheekeshDandekar/Finger_Whack_A_Mole/README.md

 # Finger_Whack_A_Mole
-A typing trainer which focuses on individual fingers at a time.
+A typing trainer which focuses on individual fingers; one at a time.
 Master all the keys assigned to one finger, move on to next.
 # MVP: Just a tui showing keysets, finger, right or wrong press!
 #Features to add:
 - Whole keyboard is visible with next key highlighted,